 VPS & Dedicated Hosting: How to Check Backup Dates Using SSH

-Do you need to check when your last server backup was?
-Whether using a VPS or a Dedicated server, finding out directly through SSH is easy.
+Need to check your last server backup?
+Whether you’re using a VPS or a Dedicated server, you can easily find out through SSH.
 This guide walks you through how to check backup dates using SSH in just a few minutes—no advanced Linux skills are required.

 What You’ll Need